red5pro/streaming-ios/Red5ProStreaming/Examples/Publish/Readme.md

 #Publishing on Red5 Pro

-This example demonstrates the AdaptiveBitrateController, which provides a mechanism to dynamically adjust the video publishing bitrate to adjust quality to meet the bandwidth restrictions of the network connection or encoding hardware.
+This example demonstrates the basics of the Red5 Pro mobile publishing feature.

 ###Example Code
 - ***[PublishExample.m](